Toolkit case: Activists, environmentalists demand release of Disha Ravi | Law-Order

+''They should immediately drop this case based upon absolutely flimsy, ridiculous and evil pretext.
+A toolkit is not sedition, it is not conspiracy, toolkit is for protest,'' she added.

+Rights activist Shabnam Hashmi also questioned the basis of Ravi's arrest, saying anybody even doing a local campaign prepares a 'toolkit'.

 ''We should look at the prime minister's campaign toolkit.
 We are crossing the limits of absurdity.
-We will become a laughing stock internationally,'' she said.
+We will become a laughing stock internationally,'' she said, extending her support to Ravi and others in the case.
 Sunita Narain, head of the Delhi-based Centre for Science and Environment, also extended her support to the arrested activist.

 ''We know #climatechange is an existential threat.
 World desperately needs the passion and commitment of the youth and their loud and strong voice to shake it to more action #FreeDishaRavi,'' she tweeted.